daniyal1396m/BackEndPHPFrameWork/README.md

 ## Installation Just Run Codes And Use With React
 ## [From Link](https://github.com/daniyal1396m/FrontEndREACTJSToDo/tree/master)
 ## BeFore Run This Script Make Sure You Did Installed Docker And Php And Composer and zip extention is Enabled  In Your System.
+## the ddl is in .docker/sarveno_mysql/init-entrypoint/tasks_data.sql
 ________________

 1- run docker compose file: